Theater Review: Tiny Beautiful Things Won Me Over Against My Will

 That identity creates another wrinkle when we’re encountering Sugar in the flesh, rather than as a ghost in the machine.
 The stage nixes her anonymity, and so we can’t help noticing an uncomfortable set of moments in which the three letter-writers, all played by actors of color, have to gaze rapturously at the wise white lady in the spotlight.
 Vardalos might have allayed this awkwardness somewhat with a more matter-of-fact, less prayerful delivery, but unlike her castmates, she goes for full earnestness.
 She’s working hard to show us Sugar’s compassion, but for me, less sentiment would have carried her further.

-Kail and Vardalos manage save themselves, though, with the show’s finale, in which the ensemble gets to make good on Strayed’s protestation that “Sugar is not just me.
+Kail and Vardalos manage to save themselves, though, with the show’s finale, in which the ensemble gets to make good on Strayed’s protestation that “Sugar is not just me.
 We created something together.
 We are all Sugar.”
 It’s refreshing to see Cañez, Point-Du Jour, and Woolams-Torres finally get a chance to do the telling, rather than the asking, and it ensures that Tiny Beautiful Things, despite its shortcomings, ends in a place of community and generosity.

 Confession number three: Before the show, a stranger saw me having a poorly hidden emotional conversation on my cell phone and handed me four chocolate cookies, saying, “Here.
 These will help.
 Have a nice day.”
 The cookies were still in my backpack as I left the Public, and I couldn’t help feeling grateful for that little dose of sugar, and for a show that aims to open our eyes to the tiny moments when the world surprises us with care.